StefaE/PVForecast/docs/README.md

 There is obviously an interaction between the `interval` settings and the `crontab` entry used to run the script (see [below](#running-the-script)).
 It is suggested to configure `crontab` to run the script every 15 minutes.

 Purpose of `Latitude` and `Longitude` parameters (which maybe better placed in `[Default]` section, if weather based forecasts, as described in the following sections, are also calculated) is to know sunrise and sunset times.
 Defaults are for Frankfurt, Germany.
+(SolCast has it's own location information, associated with the `api_key`.)

+`hours` defines the forecast period and defaults to 168h (if `pysolcast` v1.0.12 is [used](#minimal-requirements), else to 48h as default of the SolCast web service)

 ### _VisualCrossing_ Configuration
 ```